Akki-noob/Bus-Pass-System/README.md

 # Bus Pass System

 ## Description
-This system will help user to book bus tickets and to get city bus passes in online mode so now they don't need to stand in endless queues.
-User can book as well as cancel their tickets .
-Users can see facilities available in buses on our website.
+This platform enables users to conveniently reserve bus tickets and purchase city bus passes online, eliminating the need to endure long queues.
+Users have the flexibility to both book and cancel their tickets, and they can also access information about the available bus amenities through our website.

 ## Templates
-This folder contains all the html files along with their stylings.
-In total, there are more than 15 html files which comprises of login, register, trackbus, seat arrangement, profile, rating pages.
+This directory houses all the HTML files, complete with their respective styles.
+In total, it encompasses over 15 HTML files, including pages for login, registration, bus tracking, seat arrangement, user profiles, and rating.

 ## Views.py
-This project is made using Django Web Framework.
-Here you can see the code for complete backend.
-ER Diagram Contains the Entity Relationship diagram of our database.
+This project has been developed using the Django Web Framework.
+Within this repository, you can find the complete backend code.
+Additionally, the ER Diagram showcases the Entity Relationship structure of our database, and the SQL file contains the database queries.
-Database queries are written in SQL file.

 ## How to use and deploy the website on your pc
-Create a database using queries in SQL file.
-Open this code in any suitable python supporting IDE.
-Now install Django and then download deployment related modules by writing commands on terminal.
-Then open terminal and run following commands
+Begin by creating a database using the SQL queries provided in the SQL file.
+Next, open this code in a Python-supporting IDE of your choice.
+Afterward, install Django and obtain the necessary deployment-related modules by executing the respective commands in your terminal.
+Finally, initiate the terminal and execute the following commands.
 ```bash
   cd bps
   python manage.py runserver
 ```
-In your browser run this http://127.0.0.1:8000/.
-Now you can see homepage of Bus Pass System.
-Firstly Sign in through google or facbook.
+Open your web browser and navigate to http://127.0.0.1:8000/.
+This will take you to the homepage of the Bus Pass System.
+Begin by signing in via Google or Facebook for your convenience.
+Afterward, you can search for available buses by entering your desired routes in the 'Check Availability' box on the homepage.

-Then you can look for buses by entering routes on check availability box on homepage.
-After this you can see tickets as well as seat arrangement, where you can see which seats are book and accordingly you can select your seat.
-After successful payment, you can download softcopy of tickets.
-Similarly to get City Bus Pass firstly you have to fill the city bus pass application form.
+Once you've found a suitable bus, you can view ticket options and seat arrangements, allowing you to select your preferred seat.
+Upon completing a successful payment, you'll have the option to download a digital copy of your tickets.

+If you're interested in obtaining a City Bus Pass, start by filling out the application form provided on the platform.